-Gliding along freshly groomed snow as brisk mountain air hits your lungs, soaring through snow covered trees as you skate down the trail – in the fall, when it’s grey and cold out, skiers dream of the upcoming season.
+Nothing beats gliding along freshly groomed snow as brisk mountain air hits your lungs.
+Soaring through snow covered trees as you skate ski down a trail.
+In the fall, when it’s grey and cold out, skiers dream of the upcoming season and skiing down freshly groomed alpine lined trails.
 Getting in shape for Nordic skiing is key to making those dreams a reality.

-Trying to make it up that first small hill and having to stop to catch your breath, or having to cut your ski shorter than you want because you are pooped, or waking up the next morning with burning muscles makes that first ski a little less enjoyable.
-So if you start your winter training now, your winter skiing will be that much more enjoyable.
+Are you worried about trying to make it up that first small hill and having to stop to catch your breath?
+Or having to cut your ski shorter than you want because you are exhausted?
+What about waking up the next morning with burning muscles, making that first ski a little less enjoyable?
+If you start your winter training now, your winter skiing will be a more enjoyable experience with a lot less misery.
 Here are our favorite tips to get in shape for Nordic skiing.

 How to get in shape for Nordic skiing